 We are committed to fostering diversity among our students, faculty, and staff in geology, our college, and Kansas State University.
 Our faculty and students lead outreach events and contribute to programs that increase participation in science of underrepresented groups and first-generation college students.
 We are also working to learn more about how to meet the needs of students with different backgrounds.
 Through these efforts, we are reaching our goal of ensuring that a diverse workforce of geologists can help meet the needs of Kansas and beyond.

 Geology Student Organizations

 Our department is home to the Williston Geology Club and the combined AAPG-SEG student chapters.
 The students in these organizations lead outreach events with K-12 students, go on outdoor adventures together, and more.
 If you are interested in joining these student organizations, please get in touch with their members or inquire with faculty.
-For the '21-'22 academic year, Christa Anhold and Brooklyn Armijo are the president and vice president, respectively, of the Williston Geology Club, with Dr. Karin Goldberg as the Williston Club faculty advisor; and Papa Owusu is the president of the AAPG/SEG student chapter, with Dr. Raef as the AAPG-SEG faculty advisor.
+For the '22-'23 academic year, Eunice Eme and Tolulope Agbaje are the president and vice president, respectively, of the Williston Geology Club, with Dr. Karin Goldberg as the Williston Club faculty advisor; and Papa Owusu is the president of the AAPG/SEG student chapter, with Dr. Raef as the AAPG-SEG faculty advisor.
 Ask today how you can get involved!

 You don't want to miss out, right?
 Of quartz not!
 Here we have listed the current semester seminar schedule featuring guest speakers, Geo-on-the-Go (including a virtual Geology education series, our e-Newsletter, and social media) and acknowledgements of student and faculty achievement.